canveo/Raspberry-Pi-Zero-W/QT5-Build/README.md

     cd build

 ### Configure the Qt build
-For some odd reason Qt insists on being configured for cross-compiling, even when doing a native build.
-Fortunately we can work around it by specifying a couple of extra parameters to get everything detected properly.

 You can choose to build a generic build that will work on all of the various Pi versions or specifc one that is optimized for your specific type of board.
 Choose one of:

 Raspberry Pi ARM platform options | Platform option 	| Device